๐Ÿ“ฆ Storage & Organise

 3. Over-the-Door Pantry Organiser

 The back of a pantry or cabinet door is wasted space in most kitchens.
-Over-the-door organisers with adjustable shelves hold spices, oils, wraps, and small items โ€” adding significant storage without taking up any new space.
+Over-the-door organisers hold spices, oils, wraps, and small items โ€” adding significant storage without taking up any new space.

 4. Stackable Container System

 Replace a chaotic collection of mismatched containers with a unified stackable system.
-Square containers stack more efficiently than round ones and make the most of shelf and drawer space.
+Square containers stack more efficiently than round ones.
 Label the lids for instant identification.
+Ideal for meal prepping throughout the week.

 5. Pot Lid Organiser